sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/README.md

 that is labeled with the list of dimensions.
 In order to find the specific metric, you must find the tile with the corresponding set of dimensions.

-Because each metric has many dimensions and because many SAS Viya metrics are collected for CloudWatch, it can be difficult to find a specific metric or metrics.
-You can use the reference tables in [CloudWatch SAS Viya Metrics](reference.md) to locate SAS Viya metrics and identify the tile with which they are associated.
+Because each metric has many dimensions and because many SAS Viya platform metrics are collected for CloudWatch, it can be difficult to find a specific metric or metrics.
+You can use the reference tables in [CloudWatch SAS Viya Platform Metrics](reference.md) to locate SAS Viya platform metrics and identify the tile with which they are associated.
 The tables provide these cross-reference listings:

 - the metrics associated with each set of dimensions